seugirdorleirbag/seugirdorleirbag/README.md

 - 👋 Hi, I’m @seugirdorleirbag
-- 👀 I’m interested in play Futsal
+- 👀 I’m interested in win the World Cup
 - 🌱 I’m currently studying TI
 - 💞️ I’m looking to collaborate on future of USA
-- 📫 How to reach me: come walking
+- 📫 How to reach me: come walkingwin the world cup

 <!---
 seugirdorleirbag/seugirdorleirbag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.